Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Prior to the start of a campaign, the Committee shall determine the allocation of electoral funds resulting from the campaign.
 The following rules apply to distribution of electoral funding subject to the relevant state, territory and federal laws.

-   1. First, reimbursement of expenses incurred to the relevant campaigning entity if it exists and has capacity to maintain that funding.
+   a) First, reimbursement of expenses incurred to the relevant campaigning entity if it exists and has capacity to maintain that funding.

    2. Second, allocation to expenses required to support any successfully elected candidate.